pozen/cond/README.md

 ```

+(You can find more examples in unit test file: cond_test.go)

 You can use it as a rule engine for condition check (run conditon check over the runtime data).
 Normally the Cond is a config data from config file or DB or API query.

 Supports operators now: